 Vercirnon (also known as Traficet-EN or CCX282) targets the chemokine receptor known as CCR9.
 Vercirnon is our Phase III-ready drug candidate for the treatment of patients with moderate-to-severe Crohn's disease.
-In September 2013, we regained all rights to this program from our partner, Glaxo Group Limited, or GSK, an affiliate of GlaxoSmithKline.
 We completed a Phase II clinical trial of vercirnon for the treatment of patients with moderate-to-severe Crohn's disease, called PROTECT-1.
 This study was designed to evaluate vercirnon for the induction of clinical response or remission in patients with Crohn's disease as well as to evaluate the utility of vercirnon as maintenance therapy.
 CCX507 builds on our expertise in the area of CCR9 inhibitors and IBD, with which we have designed a series of novel molecules that we believe represent the second generation of CCR9 inhibitors.
 CCX507 is selective for CCR9 relative to all other chemokine receptors, orally bioavailable, and has an excellent preclinical safety profile.
 CCX507 has been designed to interact with the CCR9 receptor in a way that produces molecules with greater potency towards CCR9 than other compounds reported to date.
 We completed a Phase I clinical trial in 2013 and anticipate completing Phase I clinical development in the first half of 2014 whose results showed that CCX507 is safe and well tolerated in healthy volunteers at all doses tested, and effectively blocked CCR9 on circulating leukocytes.
 We plan to move the compound forward to Phase II clinical trials, potentially in conjunction with a strategic partner.

 We are also advancing several additional independent drug candidates through preclinical development, the most advanced of which target chemokine receptors involved in atopic dermatitis, liver inflammation, psoriasis, RA and cancer.
 Programs in preclinical development include: